lodnert/angularjs-styleguide/README.md

 # AngularJS Style Guide

-*Opinionated AngularJS style guide for teams by [@john_papa](//twitter.com/john_papa)*
+*Opinionated AngularJS style guide for teams by [@lodnert](//twitter.com/lodnert) , orginal from John Papa and Todd Motto, look below.*

 If you are looking for an opinionated style guide for syntax, conventions, and structuring AngularJS applications, then step right in.
-The styles contained here are based on my experience with [AngularJS](//angularjs.org), presentations, [Pluralsight training courses] (http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.
+The styles contained here are based on my experience with [AngularJS](//angularjs.org), presentations.

 The purpose of this style guide is to provide guidance on building AngularJS applications by showing the conventions I use and, more importantly, why I choose them.

 ## Community Awesomeness and Credit
-Never work in a vacuum.
-I find that the AngularJS community is an incredible group who are passionate about sharing experiences.
-As such, a friend  and  AngularJS expert Todd Motto and I have collaborated on many styles and conventions.
-We agree on most, and some we diverge.
-I encourage you to check out [Todd's  guidelines](https://github.com/toddmotto/angularjs-styleguide) to get a sense for his approach and how it compares.

-Many of my styles have been from the many pair programming sessions [Ward Bell](http://twitter.com/wardbell) and I have had.
-While we don't always agree, my friend Ward has certainly helped influence the ultimate evolution of this guide.
+Thanks to John Papa (https://github.com/johnpapa/angularjs-styleguide) and Todd Motto (https://github.com/toddmotto/angularjs-styleguide), their work helped our team alot.

 ## Table of Contents